Cooking Scallops in Cast Iron is as easy and simple as you can make them using only three ingredients, scallops, olive oil, and salt.

 The trick to achieving the perfect scallops is by patting the scallops dry and waiting until the pan is nice and hot before placing them on.
 I love most shellfish but seared scallops are for the win, not to mention, they’re really low maintenance compared to lobster or crab.
 People are intimidated to make scallops at home so they opt to ordering them at a restaurant.

-If you love this recipe, feel free to try my Bacon Wrapped Scallops or my Butter Tomato Scallops.
+If you love this recipe, feel free to try my Butter Tomato Scallops.

 Jump to: